RangerOneDev/ro_EmergencyCall/README.md

-# ro_EmergencyCall
+# RangerOne - Emergency Call
-An emergency Call system for FiveM
+An emergency Call system for FiveM that allows users to easily call the emergency services with one command.

+Requires ox_lib